 This facility is subject to this Rule, and has received their Title V Operating Permit.
-The proposed modification is a Minor Modification to the Title V Permit pursuant to Section 3.20 of this rule:
+The proposed modification is a Minor Modification to the Title V Permit pursuant to Section 3.20 of this rule.
+As discussed previously in the proposal section, the facility has applied for a Certificate of Conformity (COC).
+Therefore, the following conditions will be listed on the ATC to ensure compliance: